ABVenu/DessertSession/Week2/Day4/Instructor Plan.md

 - **Implement Algorithms:** Write and test different sorting and searching algorithms.
 - **Measure Performance:** Use `console.time` to measure execution times.
 - **Analyze Space Complexity:** Observe memory usage for different algorithms.

 ---

+Here are the updated notes aligned with the session flow:

+---

+#### **Q&A and Wrap-Up**

+- **Review Key Concepts:**
+  Summarize the types of time and space complexities, their definitions, and practical implications.

+- **Open Floor for Questions:**
+  Address any questions or clarifications needed by the students regarding complexity analysis and its real-world impact.

+---